 The Stanley Cup is one of the most recognized professional sports trophies in the world, but it didn't start out that way.
 When it was created in 1893, the Stanley Cup was just a challenge cup and the only way to win it was for a team to play in the same league as the team that last won it and then compete against them for a season.

 In November, 1909, when the Cup was just 16 years-old, millionaire businessman M.J.
 O'Brien of the Town of Renfrew and his son Ambrose decided they wanted to win the Stanley Cup.
 With that decision, they changed Canadian hockey forever.

 The O'Briens had a hockey team, the Renfrew Creamery Kings, that were part of the Upper Ottawa Valley Hockey League and they issued a Stanley Cup Challenge to the reigning team, the Montreal Wanderers.
 According to the rules of the day, this was one of the two ways a team could win the Cup.

 Not willing to give up easily, Ambrose O'Brien went to Ottawa for the annual meeting of the Eastern Canadian Hockey Association in November, 1909, to ask to join the League.
-But with hockey quickly becoming recognized as a profitable venture, Association members decided to limit membership to maximize profits, so they dismantled the Association and then restructured it to form the Canadian Hockey Association (CHA).
+Unforunately for him, with hockey quickly becoming recognized as a profitable venture, Association members decided to limit membership to maximize profits, so they dismantled the Association and restructured it to form the Canadian Hockey Association (CHA).